shihao1007/python-cnn/README.md

 # python-cnn
-Python scripts for generating data set and training a CNN for solving the ill-conditioned inverse Mie scattering problem.
+Python scripts for generating data set
+Also train a CNN to solve the ill-conditioned inverse Mie scattering problem.